What is Adjustment of Status?

 There are several forms that are filed along with the adjustment of status application.
 In order to fully understand the application process, we will explain the purpose of each form below.

-NOTE: The immigration filing fees for the I-130/485 are $1,490.00.
+NOTE: The immigration filing fees are $535.00 for the I-130 and $1,1140.00 for the I-485.
 These fees are SEPARATE from any legal fees that may be charged by your attorney.
 There are no filing fees associated with the other forms.

 The G-28: Notice of Entry of Appearance as Attorney or Accredited Representative